gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 The files :file:`ada_source_path` and :file:`ada_object_path` might not be present in a
-GNAT installation, in which case, GNAT will look for its run-time library in the directories :file:`adainclude` (for the sources) and :file:`adalib` (for the objects and :file:`ALI` files).
+GNAT installation, in which case, GNAT looks for its run-time library in the directories :file:`adainclude` (for the sources) and :file:`adalib` (for the objects and :file:`ALI` files).
 When the files exist, the compiler does not look in :file:`adainclude` and :file:`adalib`, and thus the